Inflammatory Bowel Disease

 Treatment- treat the cause whenever possible.
 Appropriate dewormers for parasitic infections, antibiotics for bacterial infections, antifungals for fungals infections can be highly effective in many cases.
 Hypoallergenic foods can greatly improve diarrhea in allergic cats.
 Vitamin B12 and folate supplementation can improve absorption in deficient cats.
 Pancreatic enzymes can be supplemented in the food.
 Steroid therapy is often the cornerstone of treatment in cats with inflammatory bowel disease.
 Anti-inflammatory steroids do have potential side-effects with long term treatment and consequently their use needs to be supervised by your veterinarian.

 If lymphoma or other cancers are present, they are usually treated with chemotherapy or occasionally surgery.
-The chemotherapy regimens used in cats are generally well tolerated and the cat retains good quality of life throughout treatment.
+The chemotherapy regimens used in cats are generally well tolerated and the cat retains good quality of life and usually lives much longer with treatment.